MicrosoftDocs/sql-docs/docs/sql-server/failover-clusters/windows/upgrade-a-sql-server-failover-cluster-instance.md

 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md](../../../includes/appliesto-ss-xxxx-xxxx-xxx-md.md)]
   [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] supports upgrading an Always On [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] failover cluster instance  to a new version of [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)], to a new [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] service pack or cumulative update, or when installing to a new Windows Server service pack or cumulative update separately on all nodes, with downtime limited to a single manual failover (or two manual failovers if failing back to the original primary).

- Upgrading the Windows Sevrer operating system of a node containing a failover cluster instance is not supported for operating systems before [!INCLUDE[winblue-server-2-md](../../../includes/winblue-server-2-md.md)].
+ Upgrading the Windows Server operating system of a node containing a failover cluster instance is not supported for operating systems before [!INCLUDE[winblue-server-2-md](../../../includes/winblue-server-2-md.md)].
 To upgrade a Windows Server failover cluster node running on [!INCLUDE[winblue-server-2-md](../../../includes/winblue-server-2-md.md)] or above, see [Perform a rolling upgrade or update](#perform-a-rolling-upgrade-or-update).

  Support details are as follows: